- State Bar of Texas

 Megan Ceder Savage fights tirelessly to ensure that her clients receive justice and the compensation they deserve.
 She goes above and beyond for every single one of her clients and does so with compassion and understanding, guiding and counseling them through often the most difficult time in their lives.

-Prior to co-founding Armstrong Lee Savage LLP, Megan worked at the headquarters of one of the most preeminent law firms in Texas, specializing in mergers and acquisitions in the oil and gas industry.
-Megan knows what it takes to be on the winning side—having assisted some of the world’s largest energy companies in deals collectively worth over $15 billion dollars.
+Prior to co-founding Armstrong Lee Savage LLP, Megan worked at the headquarters of a preeminent law Texas law firm, specializing in mergers and acquisitions in the oil and gas industry.
+Megan knows what it takes to be on the winning side—having assisted some of the world’s largest energy companies in deals collectively worth tens of billions of dollars.